 (L) B.F.
 Mackall really snapped to the demand for a postcard of this library: this example was mailed in 1906.

-(R) W.M.
-Neshelm card, much more attractive, was mailed sometime in 1907 or later.
+(L) The W.M.
+Neshelm card, much more attractive than the original Mackall card, was mailed sometime in 1907 or later.

 Carnegie library no longer in use.
 Service for the community is now provided by Pioneerland Library System.